 Using ORMs

 Unlike SQL query builders, using Object-Relational Mapping (ORM) frameworks like Hibernate in Java that automatically generate SQL queries for you to populate objects might add an unacceptable overhead for some use cases.
 A seemingly simple query in an ORM can easily trigger tens of side queries.
-It’s also hard to optimize or customize the generated queries to achieve better performance.
+It’s also difficult to optimize or customize the generated queries to achieve better performance.

 Change Management